episode6/hackit-quickstart/README.md

       android: A deployable android library
       androidApp: An android application
-      androidAppDagger: An android application with a default dagger 2 implementation -name string
+      androidAppDagger: An android application with a default dagger 2 implementation -licenseName string
+    The name of the license you want to use (for deployable libraries) (default "The MIT License (MIT)") -name string
     The name of the new module to generate (for a multi-module project, this will be the sub-modules name) -noGdmcRepo